joshuahigginson1/DevOps_Assessment_2/README.md

 ### Acknowledgements
 Acknowledging Brian Okken for his book "Python Testing with PyTest", really helping me to nail my lack of TDD knowledge.

+Jack Wallen from thenewstack.io, for the insightful article:"Create a Docker Swarm with Persistent Storage Using GlusterFS".

 Cheers to Mark Atherton for imbuing your MIDI knowledge throughout Uni and inspiring this project.